The Millennials Workforce: Engaging and Connecting with your Millennial in the Workforce

 2. Provide Ample Opportunity to Collaborate

-by encouraging the formation of teams and making sure they contain diversity in background, geography, and skills, and–yes, generations.
+Leverage your Millennials by encouraging small group collaboration in the form of teams and making sure they contain diversity in background, geography, and skills, and–yes, generations.
 This is an area where Millennials can model good idea-sharing and teamwork for others in the organization.

 3. Allow Millennials to use Their Own Technologies and Tools — and Learn from Them

 A very clear characteristic of the Millennial generation is that they grew up with technology.
-In their personal lives, they use many different technologies in terms of wearables, and use different tools to handle different tasks (think Chartio, G Suite, Dropbox, Wunderlist, Evernote, etc.).
-Allow your employees to work with the technologies they are already using, or already own, such as laptops, smartphones, or even smart watches.
+In their personal lives, they use many different technologies and use different tools to handle different tasks (think Chartio, G Suite, Dropbox, Wunderlist, Evernote, etc.).
+Allow your employees to work with the technologies they are already using, or already own, such as laptops, smartphones, and even tablets.
 Enabling them to use what they are familiar with and use constantly will make it easier and more attractive for them to work on these devices.

 Furthermore, Millennials are used to switching between different tools to use the most appropriate one for each task, so they will want to do this in the workplace as well.
 Having to use outdated software programs or technologies will not bode well with Millennials, as they know there are better tools out there that will help them deal with matters much more effectively and efficiently.
 Allowing them to choose their own tool will help your company become more efficient, and colleagues surrounding these millennials might learn a thing or two themselves.